How to Engage the Full Talents of Everyone in Your Organization

 ePDF ISBN: 978-1-938548-88-8 / $16.99

-• Introduces a new way of thinking about leadership
+• Introduces you to a powerful new way of thinking about leadership

 • For anyone, in all size organizations, who wants to learn how to be a leader